-5. The Hartlepool Local Plan, HRA Stage 1 screening
+5. HRA stage 1 screening

-5.1 Part A: Initial analysis of the Hartlepool Local Plan policies for Likely Significant Effects on European Sites.
+5.1 HRA stage 1 screening - Part A: initial analysis of the Hartlepool Local Plan policies for Likely Significant Effects (LSE) on European Sites.

 Each of the policies in the Hartlepool Local Plan has been screened as to its potential to have a significant effect on each of the internationally designated sites listed in Table 1.